cfarkas/variants2genes/README.md

 # Copying relevant R script to galGal6_analysis
 cp ./R_scripts/bam_coverage_chicken.R ./galGal6_analysis/

 # Place reference and target RNA-seq bam file (illumina technology) into galGal6_analysis folder.
 IMPORTANT: bam files have to be named with a single word after .bam prefix.
-In this case we will name 4-day RNA-seq as "reference.bam" and 7-day RNA-seq as "target.bam"
+In this case we will name 4-day RNA-seq as "control.bam" and 7-day RNA-seq as "case.bam"

-cp /some_directory/reference.bam ./galGal6_analysis/
+cp /some_directory/control.bam ./galGal6_analysis/
-cp /some_directory/target.bam ./galGal6_analysis/
+cp /some_directory/case.bam ./galGal6_analysis/

 #######################
 ### Pipeline Starts ###